 Travelling by train is still one of the safest modes of transport.
 There are over 2,500 stations on the mainline network, and this creates risks that need to be managed to help keep passengers, workforce and the public safe.

 It is now eight years since RSSB exposed a rise in platform-train interface (PTI) risk to the industry, prompting the focus of resource and expertise on this important area, and the creation of the Passengers on Trains and Stations Risk Group (PTSRG).
 Looking at the most recent data, overall harm has decreased from the levels seen in 2018/19.
 There has been a reduction in fatalities, although regrettably there were still seven fatalities in this area in 2019/20.
 Most major injuries to passengers and public are caused by slips, trips and falls—especially on stairs.
 Incidents at the platform-train interface make up a smaller proportion of major injuries but are much more likely to cause a fatality.
-Most platform edge fatalities occur when people are not boarding or alighting trains; many come when passengers fall from the platform in front of trains travelling too fast to stop in time, or touch the live conductor rail.
+Most platform edge fatalities do not involve people getting on or off trains; many come when passengers fall from the platform in front of moving trains, or touch the live conductor rail.

-Another hazard that the railway can control is that from trap and drag incidents, where people or items can be trapped in the train doors and dragged along, with very serious consequences.
+Another hazard that the railway can control is that from trap and drag incidents, where people or items are trapped in the train doors and dragged along the platform, with very serious consequences.
 Checking that everyone and everything is clear of the train before it departs is crucial, but it can be challenging to manage with the numbers of people on platforms.

 Most workforce injuries are sustained by train operator staff moving round stations, getting on and off trains and interacting with customers.